 The Portfolio uses derivatives to a significant extent for hedging (reducing risks), efficient portfolio management, and other investment purposes (including to gain additional exposure and to take synthetic short positions).
-This may include total return swaps (expected use: 20%-200%; maximum: 500%) and credit default swaps.
+This may include total return swaps (expected use: 20%-200%; maximum: 500%) and credit default

 Defensive Investing As a defensive or liquidity measure, the Portfolio may temporarily invest up to 100% of net assets in cash, cash equivalents and high quality short-term securities.
 To the extent the Portfolio invests defensively, it may not be pursuing its objective.
-Responsible Investing The Portfolio applies certain exclusions and details can be found at www.alliancebernstein.com/go/ ABSICAVIExclusionChart.